canonical/matter-docs/docs/how-tos/Setup OpenThread Border Router on Ubuntu.rst

 Setup OpenThread Border Router on Ubuntu
 ========================================

-OpenThread Border Router (OTBR) is an open source Thread Border Router implementation.
+The `OpenThread Border Router`_ (OTBR) is an open source Thread Border Router implementation.

 A Thread Border Router acts as a gateway between Thread and other IP networks (e.g. WiFi, Ethernet).